Ncodeteam/PUAuto/README.md

 __read this__

-extract folder contain userengine,usergame on folder download and execute this script after that userengine succesfully install
+extract folder contain PAK and enjoy on folder download and execute this script after that PAK and enjoy succesfully install

 ### READ THIS EVERYONE
 I as a script creator prohibits this script from being commercially made and bought and sold right This script is for education only and is not made for illegal things.